Last Modified: 3/26/2018 Location: FL, PR, USVI Business: Part A, Part B

 4. Please take your time answering remote identity verification (RIDP) questions from Experian.
 Incorrect answers will only delay your access to SPOT.
 Experian considers RIDP inquiries as “soft inquiries” that do not impact your credit report positively or negatively.

-A: After you have established your EIDM account, (Part I of the SPOT registration process), you may request access to the SPOT application.
+A: After you have established your EIDM account, you may request access to the SPOT application.
 Before you begin, please verify the billing provider’s official enrollment record in internet-based PECOS .
 The information submitted in your application will be compared to the corresponding information in the PECOS enrollment record .

 Note: If you require assistance during the application process, you may email FCSOSpotHelp@fcso.com or call 855-416-4199.